 As our goal is self-sufficiency, we exploit all opportunities to produce products – agricultural or animal – that can be processed and refined on the farm itself.
 The farm’s organisation is correspondingly diverse.

 The recently extended outdoor enclosure for our dairy cattle holds up to 50 cows and 40 heifers.
 The milk is processed in our own dairy.
 The silage also comes exclusively from our own farm.
-In summer the heifers spend a lovely time on our mountain pasture in Toggenburg.

-Some 2 acres are dedicated to the cultivation of hops, famous for giving Ittingen Amber beer its unparalleled flavour.
+Two acres are dedicated to the cultivation of hops, famous for giving Ittingen Amber beer its unparalleled flavour.

 Crops are grown in regular crop rotation: winter wheat alternates with rapeseed, sugar beet, silage maize and corn maize, sunflowers, spelt, potatoes and temporary grassland for soil regeneration.
 A considerable amount of wheat and spelt – 20 tons – are used in our own bakery.
 Maize and grass remains on the farm as cattle feed, rapeseed and sunflower seed is pressed cold and bottled on the farm.